grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 #### Example - rendering link extensions (static context)

-In the following example we render a link component all link-type extensions that other plugins registered for the `plugins/another-app-plugin/menu` extension point ID.
+The following example shows how to render a link component all link-type extensions that other plugins registered for the `plugins/another-app-plugin/menu` extension point ID.

 ```tsx
 import { usePluginLinkExtensions } from '@grafana/runtime';